You won't find any affiliate links in this review. It is less of a review and more of a warning and sage advice.

 Besides Facebook, there are several communities for bloggers on Reddit, Google +, and if your interest is personal finance, the Rockstar Finance Forum.

 Bloggers are some of the most social media connected people I have ever met; you do not need to spend a couple of hundred dollars to communicate with other bloggers, just hop on Facebook or Twitter.

 How to Launch A Blog

 If launching a blogging side hustle is part of your financial plans, I would highly recommend you hide your wallet.
 The industry is staked with people who want a bite out of your hard earn dollars.
 Instead of falling for the sales pitch, use the free blogging resources.

 Get your blog up and running before investing tons of money with “experts” and “gurus.”
-Challenge yourself that if there is a course of the program you want to purchase to grow your website, that you will earn money online first.
-Chances are once you have made money online to pay for the course you will find your no longer require the course.
+Challenge yourself that if there is a course of the program, you want to purchase to grow your website, that you will earn money online first.
+Chances are once you have made money online to pay for the course, you will find your no longer require the course.

 There isn't an easy path or secret recipe to growing a blog, it takes consistency and persistence, and you can't buy that in a course.

-Full Disclosure: My complaint with eCourses and affiliate products has more to do the shady way they are sold, opposed to their existence or content.
-Eventually, I may release my own course for bloggers that will be marketed ethically in a way that won’t mislead bloggers as to the work they must put in to be successful and the results they will see, and of course contain full disclosure.
+Full Disclosure: My complaint with eCourses and affiliate products has more to do with the shady way they are sold, as opposed to their existence or content.
+Eventually, I may release my own course for bloggers that will be marketed ethically in a way that won't mislead bloggers as to the work they must put in to be successful and the results they will see, and of course contain full disclosure.